deponian/logalize/readme.md

       # available regular styles:
       #  bold, faint, italic, underline,
       #  overline, crossout, reverse
-      # there are also three special styles (log formats only):
+      # there are also three special styles:
       #  patterns - use highlighting from "patterns" section (see below)
       #  words - use highlighting from "words" section (see below)
       #  patterns-and-words - use highlighting from "patterns" and "words" sections